SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Mathematical Model Underlying

 \subsection{Arrow-Debreu Exchange Markets}

-The Arrow-Debreu Exchange Market is a classic concept from the economics and theoretical computer science literature.
-Conceptually, there exists in this market a set of independent agents, each with its own ``endowment'' of goods.
+The Arrow-Debreu Exchange Market is a classic model from the economics and theoretical computer science literature.
+Conceptually, there exists in this market a set of independent \textit{agents}, each with its own \textit{endowment} of goods.
 Each agent has some set of preferences over possible collections of goods.
-These goods are tradeable on an open market, and agents, all at the same time, make any set of trades that they wish with "the market" (the ``auctioneer''), not directly with each other.
+These goods are tradeable on an open market, and agents, all at the same time, make any set of trades that they wish with \textit{the market} (or \emph{auctioneer}), not directly with each other.

-\begin{definition}[Arrow-Debreu Exchange Market] An Arrow-Debreu Exchange Market consists of a set of goods $[N]$ and a set of agents $[M]$.
-Every agent $j$ has a utility function $u_j(\cdot)$ and an endowment $e_j\in \mathbb{R}^N_{\geq 0}$.
+\begin{definition}[Arrow-Debreu Exchange Market] An Arrow-Debreu Exchange Market consists of a set of goods $\assetset$ and a set of agents $j\in \lbrace 1,...,M\rbrace $.
+Every agent $j$ has a utility function $u_j(\cdot)$ and an endowment $e_j\in \mathbb{R}^{\assetsize}_{\geq 0}$.

-When the market trades at prices $p\in\mathbb{R}^N_{\geq 0}$, every agent sells their endowment to the market in exchange for revenue $s_j=p\cdot e_j$, which the agent immediately spends at the market to buy back an optimal bundle of goods $x_j\in \mathbb{R}^N_{\geq 0}$ - that is, $x_j=\argmax_{x:\Sigma x_ip_i\leq s_j} u_j(x)$. \end{definition}
+When the market trades at prices $p\in\mathbb{R}^{\assetsize}_{\geq 0}$, every agent sells their endowment to the market in exchange for revenue $s_j=p\cdot e_j$, which the agent immediately spends at the market to buy back an optimal bundle of goods $x_j\in \mathbb{R}^{\assetsize}_{\geq 0}$ - that is, $x_j=\argmax_{x:\sum{\asset{A}\in\assetset} x_{\asset{A}}p_{\asset{A}}\leq s_j} u_j(x)$. \end{definition}

 There are countless variants on this definition.
 Typically the utility functions are assumed to be quasi-convex.
-Readers familiar with the literature may have seen market model variants which include stock dividents, corporations, production of new goods from existing goods, and multiple trading rounds. \SPEEDEX{} only needs the setup outlined above, with none of these features (\SPEEDEX{} looks only at snapshots of the market, i.e. once per block, and computes batch results for each block independently).
+Some variants include stock dividents, corporations, production of new goods from existing goods, and multiple trading rounds. \SPEEDEX{} uses only the model outlined above---\SPEEDEX{} looks only at snapshots of the market, i.e., once per block, and computes batch results for each block independently.

-One potential objection to the above definition is that it assumes that the abstract ``market'' has sufficient quantities available so that every agent can make its preferred trades.
-We say that a market is at ``equilibrium'' when agents can make their preferred trades and the market does not have a deficit in any good.
+One potential objection to the above definition is that it assumes that the abstract market has sufficient quantities available so that every agent can make its preferred trades.
+We say that a market is at \textit{equilibrium} when agents can make their preferred trades and the market does not have a deficit in any good.